 "Whoever listens to you listens to me, and whoever rejects you rejects me, and whoever rejects me rejects the one who sent me."

-Today's text from Baruch dates to the Babylonian exile (587-539 B.C.), and the context for his sermond was the autumnal feast of Tabernacles.
-A collection was being taken up, to be sent to Jerusalem for sacrifices and for helping the poor in the holy city.
-The feast of Tabernacles was originally an octave of great rejoicing.
-During the exile, however, and in the postexilic period, the joy was tinged with sorrow, for the contrast between what the feast celebrated and the reality of life was so glaring.
-In Ezra's day the people needed to be told, "Do not be saddened this day, for rejoicing in the Lord must be your strength" (Neh 8:9-10).
+Today's words from Baruch date to the Babylonian exile (587-539 B.C.), and the context for his sermon was the autumnal feast of Tabernacles.
+A collection was being taken up, to be sent to Jerusalem for temple sacrifices and to help the poor in the holy city.
+The feast of Tabernacles was originally a week of great rejoicing.
+During the exile, however, and in the postexilic period, the joy was tinged with sorrow, for the contrast between what the feast celebrated and the harsh reality of life.
+In Ezra's day the people needed to be encouraged, "Do not be sad this day, for rejoicing in the Lord must be your strength" (Neh 8:9-10).
 Baruch insists that their present sorrow is the people's fault, not God's.
 "We have disobeyed him, and have not heeded the voice of the Lord our God."
 Yet the same merciful God of the exodus is with us today.
 What they need is to repent, to reform, to set their faces towards good inspirations and yes, most of all to have hope.

-We too tend to question God's wisdom, or God's providence in our own lives.
-Yet here we are reminded how much we belong to God's family.
+We too tend to question God's wisdom, the ways of Providence in our own lives.
+Yet God's word reminds us how much we belong to God's family.
 Like Moses in the desert, we have experienced the goodness, even the miracles of God.
-In the gospel, Jesus reminds us again of these miracles and holds out to us, even when melancholy and without hope, a new life, transformed by his presence.
+In the gospel, Jesus reminds us again of God's power and holds out to us the prospect of a better life, transformed by his presence.

-Jesus laments the fact that the people of the towns of Chorazin and Bethsaida did not appreciate all that he had done among them.
-They were indifferent to the Lord's gracious works in their midst, and were not in any way moved by them to turn more fully towards God.
-We too can sometimes miss the ways that the Lord is moving among us.
-His presence among us will generally express itself in very ordinary, unspectacular ways.
-It might take the form of an unexpected kindness that someone shows to us, an invitation we receive that we had not expected, a word of appreciation or support at a time when it was needed, a positive and willing response to a call that we make on someone.
 The Lord comes to us especially in and through his followers, in and through each other in the church.
 As he says in today's gospel, "Anyone who listens to you listens to me."
-We do not always recognize the ways in which the Lord touches our lives.
+We don't always recognize the ways in which the Lord touches our lives.
 We don't always notice the Lord passing by and gracing us in different ways.
-At the end of our day, it can be good to look back over that day and to notice where the Lord has been gracing us with his presence, and, then to quietly give thanks for that.
+At the end of our day, it can be good to look back over that day and to notice where and how the Lord has been gracing us with his presence, and then to quietly give thanks for that.